VM-NeRF: Tackling Sparsity in NeRF with View Morphing: Preliminaries

 \subsection{View morphing overview}

-View morphing objective is to synthetise realistic 2D transitions between an image pair $(\bm{I}_k, \bm{I}_{k'})$.
-Firstly, the two images are \textit{prewarped} through rectification, i.e.~their image planes are aligned without changing their cameras' optic centres.
-Secondly, the \textit{morph} is computed between these prewarped images to generate an in-between image whose viewpoint lies on the line connecting the optic centres.
-Thirdly, the image plane of the in-between image is transformed to a desired viewpoint through \textit{postwarping}.
+View morphing objective is to synthesise natural 2D transitions between an image pair $\{\bm{I}_k, \bm{I}_{k'}\}$ and the approach can be summarised in three steps: \textit{i)} the two images are \textit{prewarped} through rectification, i.e.~their image planes are aligned without changing their cameras' optic centres; \textit{ii)} the \textit{morph} is computed between these prewarped images to generate a morphed image whose viewpoint lies on the line connecting the optic centres; \textit{iii)} the image plane of the morphed image is transformed to a desired viewpoint through \textit{postwarping}.

-In practice, assuming the two views are prewarped, the morph requires the knowledge of their camera poses $\bm{P}_k, \bm{P}_{k'}$, and the pixel correspondence maps between the images, i.e.~$q_k: \bm{I}_k \Rightarrow \bm{I}_{k'}, q_{k'}: \textbf{I}_{k'} \Rightarrow \textbf{I}_k$ \cite{seitz1996view}.
-Pixel correspondences can be created by a user or by keypoint detectors, subsequently densified via interpolation to create a map.
-Note that a correspondence may be a one-to-many match.
-A warp function for each image can be computed from the correspondence map through linear interpolation as
+In practice, assuming the two views are prewarped, the morph uses the knowledge of their camera poses \(\bm{P}_k, \bm{P}_{k'}\), and the pixel correspondences between the images, i.e.~\(q_k: \bm{I}_k \Rightarrow \bm{I}_{k'}, q_{k'}: \bm{I}_{k'} \Rightarrow \bm{I}_k\) where \(q_k\) is a function that maps a pixel of \(\bm{I}_k\) to the corresponding pixel in \(\bm{I}_{k'}\)~\cite{seitz1996viewMorphing}.
+Sparse pixel correspondences can be defined by a user or determined by a keypoint detector, they can then be densified via interpolation to create a dense correspondence map. \textit{This procedure is not viable as is in a learning-based pipeline, hence we have to define a novel view morphing strategy for a NeRF-based network architecture.} A warp function for each image can be computed from the correspondence map through linear interpolation

-where $\bm{m}_k$ is a pixel coordinate of image $k$, $w_k (\bm{m}_k, \alpha)$ is a pixel coordinate of the in-between image, and $\alpha \in [0,1]$ regulates the position of the in-between image along the connecting line.
-The in-between image $\bm{I}_\alpha$ can be computed by averaging the pixel colours of the warped images.
+where $\hat{\bm{I}}_k$ are the coordinates of the image of camera $k$, $\hat{\bm{I}}_{k,\alpha}$ are pixel coordinates of the morphed image, and $\alpha \in [0,1]$ regulates the position of the morphed view along the line connecting the two views.
+The morphed image can then be computed by averaging the pixel colours of the warped images.
 Please refer to \cite{seitz1996viewMorphing} for more details.